 Rob frequently drafts and negotiates complex environmental, safety and health warranties and indemnities as part of large corporate and real estate transactions.
 Rob also advises clients on dealings with regulators (including responding to, and appealing against, enforcement notices).

-Rob also regularly advises clients on environmental social and governance policies, including modern slavery (under the Modern Slavery Act 2015) and compliance with anti-bribery and corruption law (such as the Bribery Act 2010).
+Rob also regularly advises clients on environmental social and governance policies, including modern slavery statements (under the Modern Slavery Act 2015) and compliance with anti-bribery and corruption law (such as the Bribery Act 2010).